TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 [warning] Found 0 errors and 1 warnings
 ```

 That's an unusually helpful error message.
-Explains what the problem is and points you towards a solution.
+It explains what the problem is and points you towards a solution.
 Except I don't have any jsx tagged code blocks in my TSDoc comments.

 Let's have a look at what was generated.

 {% include candid-image.html src="/assets/images/frontend/typedoc-index-defaults.png" alt="Published docs home page using TypeDoc defaults" %}

-It's pulled my `README.md` in as the default top level home page.
+It's pulled in my `README.md` as the default top level home page.
 Which explains the jsx warning.
 My README does include a couple of jsx code examples.

 Where did my package documentation go?
 It took me a while to work out the navigation structure.
 There are two top level pages both identified as "@candidstartup/react-virtual-scroll".